i-on-project/core/docs/access_control/Core_Access_Control_Design.md

               PDP <----> PAP <---> Policy Store
 ```

-1ºPEP will intercept the request and ask the PDP component if it should allow the request to continue or reject it.
+1.PEP will intercept the request and ask the PDP component if it should allow the request to continue or reject it.

-2ºThe PDP will contact the PAP to obtain the list of policies.
+2.The PDP will contact the PAP to obtain the list of policies.

-3ºThe PAP will obtain the policies from the policy store and return them to the PDP.
+3.The PAP will obtain the policies from the policy store and return them to the PDP.

-4ºPDP will evaluate the policies based on the request content.
+4.PDP will evaluate the policies based on the request content.
 For example PAP could have returned "Allow: {GET: [/courses, /programmes]},...".
 Based on the request "GET: /courses", the PDP will successfully verify that the action is valid and return a positive decision to PEP.

-5º PEP will then enforce the decision made by the PDP.
+5.PEP will then enforce the decision made by the PDP.
 (Allow to reach the API or reject the request)

 # Notes: